 As for the paid memberships, you have 3 options:

 - You can either choose to go on a monthly payment plan at $19.95 per month,

 - a one-year plan regular $159.95 (currently running a sale offering this option at $109.95),

 - or a one-year PRO plan at regular $299.95 currently on sale for $199.95.

 For additional savings, I’ll provide a couple of coupon codes that you can use to save a few extra bucks.
-If you want to sign up for 1 month use coupon code: 72D4D0 for 25% off the first month’s fee.
-Furthermore, if you want to buy a full one-year membership, use the coupon code: A7ECB81ADC for 10% off.
+If you want to sign up for 1 month use the following link:

 Before making a final purchase decision I would recommend checking out JamPlay’s 7-day free trial to see if this guitar lessons provider is the right choice for you.

 I think JamPlay is a really solid choice for a premium online guitar lessons provider.
 A few things that really stand out about JamPlay are its abundance of features and “extras” such as live lessons, community chat, training games, lick and riff library and so much more.
 A large part of their lesson videos are high-quality and comprehensive (although I did find some oldies).
 JamPlay also offers a pretty comprehensive list of intermediate to advanced lessons through their music genres and style & technique lessons section.